zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 * **Single Sign-On (SSO)**: The ZenML Cloud API is integrated with [Auth0](https://auth0.com/) as an SSO provider to manage user authentication and authorization.
 Users can log in to the ZenML Cloud dashboard using their social media accounts or their corporate credentials.
 * **Secrets Store**: All secrets and credentials required to access customer infrastructure services are stored in a secure secrets store.
 The ZenML Cloud API has access to these secrets and uses them to access customer infrastructure services on behalf of the ZenML Cloud.
 The secrets store can be hosted either by the ZenML Cloud or by the customer.
 * **ML Metadata Store**: This is where all ZenML metadata is stored, including ML metadata such as tracking and versioning information about pipelines and models.
-* **ZenML Cloud Agent**: This service is optionally deployed customer-side, and interacts with customer MLOps stack components on behalf of the remote ZenML Cloud control plane.
+* **ZenML Cloud Agent (Optional)**: This service is optionally deployed customer-side, and interacts with customer MLOps stack components on behalf of the remote ZenML Cloud control plane.

 The above five interact with other MLOps stack components, secrets, and data in varying scenarios described below.